 Financial security backed by a loan, lease or receivables against assets.
 These are bonds or notes based on pools of assets, or collateralized by the cash flows from a specified pool of underlying assets.
 Asset-backed securities are also called ABS, Generally these assets consist of receivables other than mortgage loans, such as credit card receivables, auto loans, it differs from most other kinds of bonds in that their creditworthiness (which is at the AAA level) derives from sources other than the paying ability of the originator of the underlying assets.
 In simple words, we can say that ABS is a security backed by the pool of assets.

 Mortgage-backed securities (MBS) are asset-backed securities are backed by the principal and interest payments of mortgage loans.
 They represent an interest in a pool of mortgage loans.
 It is a type of asset-backed security that is secured by a pool of mortgage.
 These securities are grouped in one of the top two ratings as determined by credit rating agencies, like S & P, and usually, pay periodic payments that are similar to interest payments.

 These are securitizations of mortgage-backed securities.
 It is a type of mortgage-backed security that creates separate pools of pass-through rates for different classes of bondholders with varying maturities, called tranches or slices.
 They are created from a pool of mortgage pass-through securities.
 Collateralized mortgage obligations (CMOs) investors receive interest and/or principal payments from the mortgage securities in a predetermined manner.

 Credit derivatives are derivative instruments that seek to trade in credit risks.
 The main purpose of credit derivatives is to hedge.
-Counterparty is trying to transfer credit risk, called protection buyer, and the counterparty is trying to acquire credit risk, called protection seller.
-When any credit event occurs then protection seller compensate the protection buyer.
+Counterparty is trying to transfer credit risk, called a protection buyer, and the counterparty is trying to acquire credit risk, called a protection seller.
+When any credit event occurs then the protection seller compensates the protection buyer.